srkrose/Newsletter-Mail/README.md

 ### 1. Create Folder and Add Files

-Create a folder named "scripts" in cPanel and add the files from the repository to the created folder
+Create a folder named `scripts` in cPanel and add the files from the repository to the created folder

 ### 2. Replace Required Fields